intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 functions.
 We should instead improve the way that these functions are achieved.
 Our goals should be:

-* To ensure that information is distributed intentionally, not accidentally, as noted in {{RFC8558}};
+* To ensure that information is distributed intentionally, not accidentally;
-* To understand the privacy and other implications of any distributed  information; and
+* to understand the privacy and other implications of any distributed  information; and
-* To gate the distribution of information on the consent of the relevant parties
+* to gate the distribution of information on the consent of the relevant parties

 These goals for distribution apply equally to senders, receivers, and path elements.